 Train Accident Lawsuits and Settlements

-Train accidents can be among the most catastrophic that occur.
+Train accidents can be among the most catastrophic events that can occur.
 Dozens, or even hundreds, of people may suffer injuries and an enormous amount of property damage can result from an accident.
-Damages are frequently in the millions, or even hundreds of millions of dollars.
+Damages are frequently in the millions or even hundreds of millions of dollars.

 Many of the claims arising from train accidents are settled out of court.
 Train companies and state transit authorities would often prefer to avoid the exposure and negative press that can arise in the course of a lawsuit.
-Settlement also allows everyone involved to avoid the expense and risk involved in a lawsuit.
+Settlements also allow everyone involved to avoid the expense and risk involved in a lawsuit.

 Settlement negotiations may take place before, during, and even after a train accident lawsuit is finished.
 Settlements generally involve an exchange of offers in which the parties propose the amount they think would cover the damages that occurred.

-Settlement has advantages and disadvantages.
+A settlement has advantages and disadvantages.
 On the one hand, settling a claim early can help ensure that the company has the resources to pay the agreed-upon amount.
-However, settlement also eliminates the possibility of a jury awarding a much higher figure than the company would agree to pay otherwise.
+However, the settlement also eliminates the possibility of a jury awarding a much higher figure than the company would agree to pay otherwise.

 Train Accident Lawsuits